SolaceProducts/terraform-provider-solacebroker/templates/guides/provider.md

 * Broker versions at a lower SEMP API version level than the Provider can be configured, with the exception of objects or attributes that have been deprecated and removed in the Provider's SEMP version.
 However, configuration will fail when attempting to configure objects or attributes that have been introduced in a later SEMP version than the broker supports.
 * Broker versions at a higher SEMP API version level than the Provider can be configured for objects or attributes that are included in the Provider's SEMP version.
 Objects or attributes that have been introduced in a later SEMP version will be unknown to the Provider.
 Objects or attributes that have been deprecated in the broker SEMP version may result in configuration failure.

+## Mapping of SEMP API and Provider names

+Terraform uses the [snake case](https://en.wikipedia.org/wiki/Snake_case) naming scheme, while SEMP uses camel case.
+Resources and datasource are also prefixed with the provider local name, `solacebroker_`.
+For example, `solacebroker_msg_vpn` is the message-vpn resource name and `max_subscription_count` is the attribute for the maximum subscription count, since `MsgVpn` is the SEMP API object name and `maxSubscriptionCount` is the name of the SEMP attribute.

 ## Object relationships

 Broker inter-object references must be correctly encoded in Terraform configuration to have the apply work.
 It requires understanding of the PubSub+ event broker objects: it is recommended to consult the [SEMP API reference](https://docs.solace.com/API-Developer-Online-Ref-Documentation/swagger-ui/software-broker/config/index.htm) and especially "Identifying" attributes that give a hint to required already configured objects.